thermalogic/PyRankine/README.md

 * [step 0](./step0) :  **Zero Abstraction** of The Ideal Rankine Cycle(Example 8.1)

-     The simple data type and expression only
+     The simple data types and expression only

 * [step 1](./step1)  : **Simple Abstraction** of The Ideal Rankine Cycle(Example 8.1)

-     Structure data type(List,Dict) and functions
+     Structure data types(List,Dict) and functions

 * [step 2](./step2) : **Basic Object-Orientation Abstraction** of The Ideal Rankine Cycle(Example 8.1)